UPPMAX/uppmax_intro_cases/docs/linux_basics.md

 $ man ls

         shows you how to use ls and all its options
-- Type ‘/<keyword>’ to search for “<keyword>”, use ‘n’ and ‘N’ to scan through hits.
+- Type ‘/keyword’ to search for a keyword, use ‘n’ (forward) and ‘N’ (backward) to scan through hits.
 - Scroll with arrows.
 - Type ‘q’ to quit.